MANCHIM FOR RABBIS

-Manchim for Rabbis will provide you with a unique opportunity to share deeply with other clergy in a small and intimate va’ad, fostering the growth of your own soul.
-The training is an interactive, experiential program that takes your scheduling needs into account and occurs in two phases:
+Manchim for Rabbis will provide you with a unique opportunity to share deeply with other Rabbis in a small and intimate va’ad, fostering the growth of your own soul.
+This is an interactive, experiential program that takes your scheduling needs into account and occurs in two phases:

 An intensive interactive 10-week training that focuses on the skills, values, and perspectives unique to Mussar groups.
 Participants learn and reinforce facilitation skills, tools and techniques, and explore the dynamics of group process.
 The program guides clergy in using the va’ad process to foster spiritual growth through their participation in six va’ad and chevruta meetings in alternating weeks.

-Manchim for Rabbis is non-residential and involves activities that will require about 4-5 hours per week devoted web-based va’ad meetings, chevruta study, reading assignments and training videos, written reports and other posts on the Manchim for Rabbis course site, as well as your private study.
+Manchim for Rabbis is non-residential and involves activities that will require up to four hours per week devoted web-based va’ad meetings, chevruta study, reading assignments and training videos, written reports and other posts on the Manchim for Rabbis course site, as well as your private study.

 Nancy Weiss, the Manchim Program Coordinator, works under the supervision of the Director of Mussar, Rabbi Avi Fertig, regarding program content.
 Participants may also interact with Mussar Institute professional staff and/or experienced va’ad facilitators, who will share their experience, insights, and coaching as part of this training program.

 Because groups are intentionally small in size, we offer training cohorts based upon interest, and applications are welcome throughout the year.
 If you are interested in applying and have met the admission requirements, please complete the application.